 You glare at the boy, order him not to touch anything, take the handbrake off, reverse out and creep slowly up the street.

 Legion points west, far away from school.
 Fine.
-You can dump him on the outskirts of town like a pesky kitten.
-Until then, you supposed you’d better comply with the law.
+You can dump him on the outskirts of town like a sackful of kittens.
+Until then, you suppose you’d better comply with the law.
 You pull a seatbelt over the boy’s breasts and plug it in.

 You take Streamscape Drive.
 The street just keeps on giving.
-Generous lights pointing north, then you veer towards the river where some coffee coloured castle-looking buildings are darkened with oaks.
+Generous lights pointing north, then you veer towards the river where a dozen small, identical buildings with gleaming windows are lined up amongst the oaks.
 The Shelter Independent Living Village, it’s called.
-There is a parking lot outside the tiny perfect houses with their red roofs and brown bricks.
+There is a parking lot outside the perfect houses with their red roofs and brown bricks.
 Legion spots a corner of the parking lot where the security cameras are blind.
 Okay: deposit the child there.
 You ease the car slowly into a space under a low branch, set the handbrake.
 Legion is out of the car and scuttling into the village.
 Legion’s a lot more energetic than his blubber would indicate.
 You help the boy haul a garage door open.
 There’s a loading dock where trucks deliver to the village’s kitchen.
-Bag after bag of flour, potatoes, onions.
+Bag after bag of flour, onions, instant pudding.
 Racks of soft white bread.

-Taking his time, calmly brushing his fingers across the stacks of potatoes, Legion drags out a sack.
+Taking his time, calmly brushing his fingers across the bulk bags of food, Legion selects a sack of potatoes and drags it out.
 You ease the roller door back down, covering for the boy.
 What on earth is this?
 What’s his plan?
 Surely school is missing him.
 Surely the police are following.
 In the thirty seconds you waste pondering what to do, Legion makes swift, efficient progress.

 He plants a single potato on the asphalt behind each of the shiny hatchback cars.
 The boy budgets exactly 32 potatoes then once they’re each lain out and prepped, he goes back to the first potato and crams one after another up the exhaust pipes moving right to left.

-Your car screams out from its leafy den and you take several detours before resting on a grassy hill overlooking the village.
-Heart knocking, you watch through the pair of binoculars taken from Ainsley’s Scout kit.
+Soon as Legion has plugged the exhaust pipes with potatoes and jumped back in the passenger seat, the car screams out from its leafy den and you take several detours before resting on a grassy hill overlooking the village.
+Heart knocking, you watch through a pair of binoculars taken from Ainsley’s Scout kit.
 Nothing happens for a few minutes, then the first family leaves the Reception building, waving goodbye to nana, strapping their seatbelts, driving to the Give Way, preparing to roll onto the road… and BANG!

 You and your little accomplice can’t hold the binoculars up, you’re laughing too much, an apish, caveman chortle which you pass back and forth, exciting one another.

 God, you haven’t laughed like this since you were a kid.
 Your blood warms.
 Your eyes sparkle.
 You wipe a tear from your cheek.
-There is a straight line back towards the city, an avenue through a wealthy part of town with wide berms and cherry blossoms and high walls.
+You drive a curve back towards the city through a boulevard in a wealthy part of town with wide berms and cherry blossoms and high walls.

 Legion says he needs to go toilet.
 Right now?
-Right now.
+Right now, mista.
 You’re on a street of mansions, four storey fortresses set back from their walls.
 Palms and fig trees on the lawns, sculptures, fountains.
 At 1005 Pallisades Parkway you keep the engine running while Legion hops out, pulls down his shorts and blasts shit onto the perfectly shorn Bermuda grass.
 His faeces resembles brown scrambled eggs.
-The boy’s diet must be all grease and meat.
+The boy’s diet must be all grease and candy.
 He needs someone to feed him properly.
-Working together, you scoop the shit onto a fig leaf and guide the shit inside the mailbox of mansion number 1007, trying to breathe around your laughter.
+Working together, you scoop the shit onto a fig leaf and guide the shit inside the mouth of the mailbox of mansion number 1007, trying to breathe around your laughter.
 You’re sure to get busted any moment now!
 Never have you had such a thrill!

 You’re creeping away, desperate to flee, when Legion says Oi, check this out, and adds the cherry on top: he moves the red flag on the mailbox from down to up.